-The GOG GALAXY SDK provides a crossplay feature allowing users to create and join each other’s multiplayer games, regardless of whether they use Steam or GOG GALAXY.
-It is required to implement the GOG GALAXY SDK multiplayer in both builds — Steam and GOG — of the game for a crossplay to work.
+The GOG GALAXY SDK provides a crossplay feature allowing users to create and join each other’s multiplayer games, regardless of what platform they use.
+Our SDK allows connecting users on Windows/MacOS/Linux PCs with users on consoles.
+It is required to implement the GOG GALAXY SDK multiplayer in builds for all the platforms of the game for a crossplay to work.

 How Does It Work?¶

-To allow multiplayer connections between GOG and Steam users, you need to add both GOG and Steam Authorization methods to your build, as well as implement the GOG GALAXY Multiplayer feature.
-You may create two separate builds of your game, one for each platform, then every build would perform authorization process according to the platform, but both builds would use the GOG GALAXY SDK for Multiplayer.
+To allow multiplayer connections between GOG and Steam users, you need to add both GOG and Steam (or any platform you want to integrate) authorization methods to your build, as well as implement the GOG GALAXY Multiplayer feature.
+You may create separate builds of your game, one for each platform, then every build would perform authorization process according to the platform, but all builds would use the GOG GALAXY SDK for Multiplayer.

-After successfully signing in to GOG or Steam using the GOG GALAXY SDK, you can use the
+After successfully signing in to GOG GALAXY, you can use the

 galaxy::api::Matchmaking() interface to create/list or join lobbies and the

 galaxy::api::Networking() interface to send packets of data inside a lobby.
-Read more here.
+See Multiplayer.

 Crossplay and Game Invites¶